-Slow cooker baby back ribs cooked in the crock pot are fall-off-the-bone delicious.
+Baby back pork ribs cooked in the crock pot are fall-off-the-bone delicious.
 The dry rub and caramelized barbecue sauce make these the BEST baby back ribs around.
 Flavorful and tender, a true Southern specialty.

 How do you remove the membrane from pork ribs